 Subordination of the Class B Notes.
-Payments of interest on the class B notes will be subordinate to the payments of interest on the class A notes and to certain trust swap payments due to the swap counterparty.
-In general, payments of principal on the class B notes will be subordinate to the payment of both interest and principal on the class A notes and trust swap payments due to the swap counterparty.
-See "Description of the Notes-The Notes-The Class B Notes" in this prospectus supplement.
+Payments of interest on the class B notes will be subordinate to the payments of interest on the class A notes.
+In general, payments of principal on the class B notes will be subordinate to the payment of both interest and principal on the class A notes.
+See "Description of the Notes-The Notes-The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.

 Denominations.
-All classes of LIBOR-based notes will be available for purchase in minimum denominations of \$100,000 and additional increments of \$1,000.
-The LIBOR-based notes will be available only in book-entry form through The Depository Trust Company,
+The LIBOR-based notes will be available for purchase in minimum denominations of \$100,000 and additional increments of \$1,000.
+The auction rate notes will be available for purchase in minimum denominations of \$50,000 and additional increments of \$50,000.
+The notes will be available only in book-entry form through The

-Clearstream, Luxembourg and the Euroclear System.
+Depository Trust Company, Clearstream, Luxembourg and the Euroclear System.
 You will not receive a certificate representing your notes except in very limited circumstances.